 SCO 2950: Tracing the Global Supply Chain

 This course is based on the concepts, principles and techniques for managing global supply chains.
-SCO 2950 emphasizes decision-making in global supply chain strategy through hands-on experiential learning as students follow selected products back up the supply chain from local retail operations and distribution centers, to logistics operations, to deconsolidators, to Los Angeles port operations, to Hong Kong and China port operations, to raw materials suppliers.
+SCO 2950 emphasizes decision-making in global supply chain strategy through hands-on experiential learning as students follow selected products back up the supply chain from local retail operations and distribution centers, to logistics operations, to deconsolidators, to Los Angeles port operations, to Shanghai port operations, to raw materials suppliers.

-The class begins with the end of the supply chain and retail location site visits at a Target store.
-Then back up the supply chain to the Fridley MN Target Distribution Center.
+The class begins with the end of the supply chain and retail location site visits.
 Local site visits include retail operations, warehousing, transportation and logistics, plant operations at companies such as Best Buy, C.H.
 Robinson, Target, and General Mills.

 Two week travel.
 Two components for travel include domestic site visits and international site visits.
 Domestic travel is to Los Angeles to study Long Beach Port Authority Terminal operations and the process of moving materials through the port.
 Site visit is made to a deconsolidator operation where containers are split up into shipments for warehouse/retail locations.
-Global travel is to international port operations at Hong Kong and Shenzhen.
+Global travel is to Shanghai, China.
 Site visits are made to warehouses, production facilities, and raw material suppliers in China.

 Application and Admissions